Agmondisham Vesey (died 1739): Biography

 Vesey's second wife was Jane, daughter of Captain Edward Pottinger and widow of John Reynolds and of Sir Thomas Butler, 3rd Baronet.
 By her he had further issue, including Agmondisham, also an MP; Letitia, who married Charles Meredyth, Dean of Ardfert; and Catherine, who married Anthony Jephson.

-Vesey had residences at Molesworth Street, Dublin; Hollymount, County Mayo; Allenswood, County Kildare and Lucan, County Dublin.
+Vesey had residences at Molesworth Street, Dublin; Hollymount, County Mayo; Allenswood, County Kildare and Lucan, Dublin.
 He died at Lucan Manor in 1739.

 He was succeeded by his son Agmondisham Vesey who inherited Lucan Manor.

+The name Agmondisham originally comes from an archaic spelling of the town of Amersham in Surrey, England.